iifl-logo

 22. Companys policy on Directors appointment and remuneration

-The Company, pursuant to the provisions of Section 178 of the Companies Act, 2013, has formulated and adopted a policy on Directors appointment and remuneration including criteria for determining qualifications, positive attributes, independence of a director and other matters provided under sub-section (3) of section 178 which is available on the website of the Company at : https:// muthootmicrofin.com/disclosures/
+The Company, pursuant to the provisions of Section 178 of the Companies Act, 2013, has formulated and adopted a policy on Directors appointment and remuneration including criteria for determining qualifications, positive attributes, independence of a director and other matters provided under sub-section (3) of section 178 which is available on the website of the Company at : https:// muthootmicrofin.com/policies/

 23. Annual Evaluation of Board, Committees, and Individual Directors

-The meeting of the Board of Directors held on March 25, 2024, has conducted an evaluation of its own performance and that of its committees and individual directors.
+The meeting of the Board of Directors held on March 20,

 The evaluation process is carried out by collecting feedback from each of the Directors /committee members about the Board/committees performance and feedback about each of the other directors.